85 arrested in human trafficking sting

 TAMPA, Fla.
-(AP) - Authorities in Florida say they’ve arrested 85 people in a months-long, human trafficking sting.
+(AP) - Authorities in Florida say they’ve arrested 85 people in a monthslong human trafficking sting.

 The Tampa Bay Times reports that Hillsborough County Sheriff Chad Chronister announced the arrests Monday.

-Officials say “Operation Trade Secrets” began at the beginning of the year, focusing on hotels, motels, spas, massage parlors, strip clubs, adult bookstores and other activities.
+Officials say “Operation Trade Secrets” began at the outset of the year, focusing on hotels, motels, spas, massage parlors, strip clubs, adult bookstores and other activities.

 Chronister says one of the people arrested was a sex trafficker, while others face charges such as prostitution, child pornography and voyeurism.